Study Abroad Programs

 Scholarships

 When applying for scholarships, consider ALL scholarships you may qualify for, not just study abroad specific.
-Any scholarship covering educational expenses will apply to study abroad.
+Any scholarship covering educational expenses may be applied to cover study abroad cost.
 Consider scholarships that may be available through your or your parents' workplaces, churches or community organizations, clubs, etc.

 • JJC Scholarships